Skip to content Skip to cookie consent

 Overview

-About a third of the population relies on farming crops for their primary source of income.
+About a third of the population rely on farming crops for their primary source of income.
 However, outdated tools and practices and weak enforcement of laws have resulted in limited harvests and made it difficult for people to lift themselves out of poverty.

 Unemployment is high and sustainable job opportunities are few and far between.
 As a result, many individuals find themselves working in the nation’s vast informal economy, where workers face numerous challenges including lack of rights, safety issues, low and irregular wages, exploitation and discrimination.